Machinist X99-PR9 Review

 Form Factor & DimensionsmATX 215 x 185 mm

-The board is based on desktop chipsets B85, Q87, or Z97, and some samples use the server‑grade C222.
-Regardless of the PCH installed, overall functionality is the same.
+The board is built around desktop B85, Q87, or Z97 chipsets, though some units ship with the server‑grade C222.
+Regardless of the PCH, the overall functionality remains identical.

 There’s a 2‑pin fan header next to the VRM heatsink where you can attach a small blower — handy for adding localized cooling.